threefoldfoundation/blockchain_partners/Tomochain/helm/README.md

 * To change underlying docker images used by the pod, see [values.yaml](values.yaml), under the image section
 * To make changes in the deployment, you may see [deployment.yaml](templates/deployment.yaml)

-## Recommended Node Sizes for Dash ?
+## Recommended Node Sizes for TomoChain ?

 * Minimum 2 cores
 * 4 GB RAM